 How are Rainier cherries any different than regular cherries?
 Not only are they a gorgeous golden hue but they're also much sweeter, with the highest sugar content of any cherry variety.

 Named after Washington state's active volcano, Mount Rainier, the juicy fruits are also the only ones to boast their own holiday: National Rainier Cherry Day on July 11.
 Orchards across the state allow you to pick your own.

 West Virginia: Pepperoni Roll

-Best pepperoni roll in West Virginia: The Donut Shop in Buckhannon (yes, the donuts are great here too!)
+Visit: The Donut Shop (yes, the donuts are great here, too!)

 Wisconsin: Cheese Curds

 There's a reason people who live in Wisconsin are called cheeseheads.
 They love their dairy — and especially their cheese curds, made from cheese that’s been harvested before becoming fully aged.

 The result is a chewy, milky morsel that, when it's at its freshest, will squeak when you eat it because of the protein inside rubbing against your teeth.

 Where to Find the Best Cheese Curds